ZaimBeshich/Zaim_Beshich_CV/README.md

 ## About

-   As an experienced software engineer with over 4 years of commercial experience, I excel in cross- platform development using React and React Native.
-My expertise lies in creating robust, scalable applications, from single-page interfaces to high-load systems.
+With over four years of commercial experience, I have developed strong skills as a software engineer.
+Specialising in cross-platform development with React and React Native, I build stable and scalable applications, from single screen to high-load systems.
+I have participated in the full development cycle of applications, ensuring comprehensive solutions.

-   I am proficient in testing, debugging, and cross-browser development using React and TypeScript.
-My approach is business-driven, ensuring that each solution is aligned with strategic goals.
+Competence in debugging, testing, and cross-browser development, my approach is business-driven, ensuring solutions align with strategic goals.

-   I have successfully led and mentoring mobile development team, fostering collaboration and delivering projects on time.
-I thrive in collaborative environments and believe that teamwork is the key to innovative problem-solving and delivering exceptional results.
+I have successfully worked mobile development teams of various sizes, ranging from 4 to 40 members, focusing on collaboration and timely project delivery.
+Additionally, I have led and mentored colleagues, helping them grow and improve their skills.
+Thriving in team environments, I believe teamwork is key to innovative problem-solving and achieving exceptional results.

 ## Skills